Skip Navigation Links

 Continue reading: What is a donor advised fund?

-As you work with your clients to create an impactful legacy, it’s essential to have a trusted partner by your side.
-That’s where Greater Houston Community Foundation comes in.
-As a premier philanthropic organization in Houston, we have the expertise and resources to help you and your clients achieve their charitable goals.
 By partnering with us, you can tap into our knowledge of the community, our experience in creating customized giving plans, and our ability to create meaningful impact.
 We’re committed to helping you and your clients make a difference in the lives of those around us.
-Contact Kevin Pickett today to discover how our expertise can seamlessly integrate your clients’ charitable giving goals into their estate planning strategies.
+Contact Kevin Pickett today at 713-333-2210 or reach out directly to discover how our expertise can seamlessly integrate your clients’ charitable giving goals into their estate planning strategies.

 More Helpful Articles by Greater Houston Community Foundation:

-• How to Start a Scholarship Fund
+• How Does a Donor Advised Fund Work?

-This website is a public resource of general information that is intended, but not promised or guaranteed, to be correct, complete, and up to date.
+This website is a public resource of general information that is intended, but not promised or guaranteed, to be correct, complete and up to date.
 The materials on this website, including all comments and responses to comments, do not constitute legal, tax, or other professional advice, and is not intended to create, and receipt or viewing does not constitute, nor should it be considered an invitation for, an attorney-client relationship.
 The reader should not rely on information provided herein and should always seek the advice of competent legal counsel and/or a tax professional in the reader’s state or jurisdiction.
 The owner of this website does not intend links on the website to be referrals or endorsements of the linked entities.

 What We Do